HatScripts/circle-flags/README.md

 ### The color palette

-Submitted flags should conform to the following color palette.<br>
+Submitted flags should conform to the following color palette.<br/>
 Try to match the flag's original colors with the nearest color from the palette.

 * `#eeeeee`: white